 3. Frustration & Discomfort Intolerance (stubborn beliefs regarding not being able to cope with or withstand something)

 4. Global Evaluations of Self-Worth, Others’-Worth, & Life’s-Worth (an attitude that the worth of oneself, others, and life in general can be globally rated and/or have their/its value entirely depreciated)

-Irrational beliefs prevent us from fully functioning in our lives and our relationships, because they cause unhealthy negative emotions and unhelpful behaviors.
-Remember that the word irrational in this context does not mean stupid; rather, it is a way of thinking that is unproductive or unhelpful.
+Irrational beliefs/attitudes prevent us from fully functioning in our lives and our relationships, because they cause unhealthy negative emotions and unhelpful behaviors.
+Remember that the word irrational in this context does not mean stupid; rather, it is a way of thinking that is illogical, not factual, and unhelpful.

-The 4 alternative rational beliefs to the aforementioned irrational beliefs are:
+The 4 alternative rational beliefs/attitudes to the aforementioned irrational beliefs/attitudes are:

 1. Non-Dogmatic Flexible Preferences (as opposed to rigid demands that treat desires as absolute needs)